catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 - import issue with changes in the house of fly and  mjbeat it and nirvana smels, tool lost keys
 - Pinion Wish RL issue	no XML/JSON info
 - Analyse why some psarc are not being read
-- add a new standardization for every correction

 Version History(release date):
 	0.1(12.08.2014) prototype,